-At the 2021 Annual Meeting of Shareholders, 84.3% of the votes cast were in favor of the advisory vote to approve our named executive officer compensation.
+At the 2022 Annual Meeting of Shareholders, 90.1% of the votes cast were in favor of the advisory vote to approve our named executive officer compensation, compared to 84.3% in 2021.
 The Compensation Committee believes the Say-on-Pay vote continues to reflect the solid support of our shareholders for our long-standing pay-for-performance philosophy and approach of integrating executive compensation with our value creation model, as well as for recent changes to our executive compensation program.
+As we did in 2021, we reached out to five of our largest shareholders who we believed voted against the compensation program to better understand and address their concerns.